JackGittes/JackGittes.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* Undergraduate student in Mathematics, University of Science and Technology of China, 2010 - 2012
-* M.S. in Jekyll, GitHub University, 2014
+* Undergraduate student in Physics, University of Science and Technology of China, 2013 - 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in EE, Institute of Semiconductors (CAS), 2017-2022

 Work experience
 ======